Anticipating and avoiding skills obsolescence in 2023

 Anticipating and managing skills obsolescence requires a well-structured, clear strategy that identifies critical positions where a loss of knowledge could be a major issue for the company.
 At the heart of this strategy is the skills transfer plan.

-• Identify critical positions: Identify critical positions where a loss of knowledge could represent a major risk for your organization.
+• Identifying critical positions Identify the critical positions where a loss of knowledge could represent a major risk for your organization.
 This is the first step towards developing an effective skills transfer plan.

-• Promoting a culture of training and knowledge sharing: For skills transfer to be effective, it is necessary to develop and encourage a culture of continuous training and knowledge sharing.
+• Promoting a culture of training and knowledge sharing For skills transfer to be effective, it is necessary to develop and encourage a culture of continuous learning and knowledge sharing.
 Techniques such as mentoring, sponsorship and coaching can be used to encourage knowledge sharing.

-• Investing in the right technologies and resources: Using the right technologies and investing in the right resources (such as virtual platforms, books and communities of practice) are essential to facilitating skills transfer.
+• Investment in appropriate technologies and resources The use of appropriate technologies and investment in means adapted to your reality (such as virtual platforms, books and communities of practice) are essential to facilitate skills transfer.

-• Valuing commitment and motivation: Implementing a culture of recognition can stimulate employee commitment and motivation, two fundamental elements in the fight against skills obsolescence.
+• Valuing commitment and motivation : Implementing a culture of recognition can boost employee commitment and motivation, two fundamental elements in the fight against skills obsolescence.

 B. Developing soft skills